streamanalyze/sa.documentation/amosql/updates.md

 Removing a type from an object may also remove properties from the object.
-If all user defined types have been removed from an objects, the object will still be member of type Userobject.
+If all user defined types have been removed from an objects, the object will still be member of type `Userobject`.

-## Dynamic updates
+## <a name="dynamic-updates"> Dynamic updates

-Sometimes it is necessary to be able to create objects whose types are not known until runtime.
+Sometimes it is necessary to create objects whose types are not known until runtime.
 Similarly one may wish to update functions without knowing the name of the function until runtime.
-For this there are the following system procedural system functions:
+This is achieved by the following system procedural system functions:

 ```
-   createobject(Type t)->Object
+   createobject(Type t) -> Object
-   createobject(Charstring tpe)->Object
+   createobject(Charstring tpe) -> Object
-   deleteobject(Object o)->Boolean
+   deleteobject(Object o) -> Boolean
-   addfunction(Function f, Vector argl, Vector resl)->Boolean
+   addfunction(Function f, Vector argl, Vector resl) -> Boolean
-   remfunction(Function f, Vector argl, Vector resl)->Boolean
+   remfunction(Function f, Vector argl, Vector resl) -> Boolean
-   setfunction(Function f, Vector argl, Vector resl)->Boolean
+   setfunction(Function f, Vector argl, Vector resl) -> Boolean
 ```

 The function `createobject()` creates an object of the type specified